prob140/textbook/README.md

     - Take a look at the [Issues](#issues) for problematic parts of the textbook.
 6. **Push:**  Stage any changes you made (i.e. using `git add [file]`, `git add -u`, `git add .`, etc.), commit your changes with `git commit -m "[description]"` (please include a useful description of any changes you made), and push to the master repository with `git push origin master`.
 Deployment will happen automatically via GitHub Actions.

+### Deployment
+The textbook is hosted on GitHub Pages and deployed automatically everytime you push to the master branch via [this workflow](https://github.com/prob140/textbook/actions/workflows/deploy.yml).

 ## Notes
-The (Jupyter Book)(https://jupyterbook.org/stable/) website has lots of information about Jupyter Book.
+The [Jupyter Book](https://jupyterbook.org/stable/) website has lots of information about Jupyter Book.
 This textbook has been upgraded to Jupyter Book v2 built on [MyST](https://mystmd.org/).

 If changes you've made aren't showing up the HTML after building, sometimes deleting `_build` and then building again helps.
 You can also run `jupyter book clean`.